10 of Britain's best family-friendly hotels

 This traditional family hotel stands right on the quay, overlooking the estuary, in a picture-postcard coastal village.
 Kids sharing your room are charged only for breakfast.
 Children’s lunch and tea menus, and half-portions at dinner, are available.
 Diversions include a games room and an indoor pool, but the best fun is outdoors, with seal trips, mud sliding, cycling, nearby sandy and pebbly beaches.

 The atmosphere is free and easy at this Victorian fantasy castle in the Eden Valley between Lakeland fells and Yorkshire Dales.
-There are of grounds to explore, a tree house, tennis court and playground, a library stocked with books and toys, a cinema.
+There are 20 acres of grounds to explore, a tree house, tennis court and playground, a library stocked with books and toys, a cinema.
 Characterful family rooms with chair beds for children, interconnecting rooms and suites, make for flexibility.
-A fixed-price dinner is served communally on Fridays, Saturdays and certain other nights; sharing platters on other nights.
+Outdoor activities available in the area include Go Ape!, canyoning, fishing, mountain biking, horse-riding, archery and plenty more besides.

 Register for free to continue reading